 Developing the Higher Self through Communication and Expression

 Gain awareness of communication styles and habits; express your personal truths.
 Go with the truths to craft a vision for your life.

-Connect the concepts, ideas, and practices from the first three weeks to continue building a strong a foundation for a healthy life.
+Connect the concepts, ideas, and practices to continue building a strong foundation for a healthy life.
 Take time to reflect on how the CAST program has assisted in building the foundation—clearer mind, open heart, and increased skills in personal expression—for healthy instincts and responses.

 Explore what “home” means to you, examining interactions and experiences with family and how they affect you now.
 Develop skills to cultivate a home life that supports and nurtures; focus on self-care techniques and priority management.

 The Work Environment